zjsxwc/SimpleLisp/readme.md

-A simple lisp runtime implemented by php
+A simple lisp interpreter implemented by php

 ```php